akaula/akaula.github.io/_posts/2024-05-27-optimizing-elasticsearch-disk-usage.md

 POST shakespeare_v3/_flush
 ```

-Now, we wait about a minute.
-Even though we set the retention lease to 100ms, it can take longer.
+Now, we wait for 30 seconds for the history retention to sync.
 If we run the force merge too soon, the `_recovery_source` might still make it into the merged segment.
-After a minute, run:
+After 30 seconds, run:

 ```plaintext
 POST shakespeare_v3/_forcemerge?max_num_segments=1